 Pressure Relief Valve

-The pressure relief valve could cause the overheated water.
+The pressure relief valve could cause overheated water.
 The valve allows steam to escape from the unit.
 If steam fails to escape, the water could overheat and damage the tank.
 If the water leaving the faucet is too hot, ensure you shut the heater off and call in a plumber.
 The valve can be inspected and replaced immediately.
-Troubleshooting involves checking wiring thoroughly.
+Troubleshooting involves checking to wire thoroughly.